tableau/extensions-api/docs/trex_debug_server.md

 ## Set breakpoints and explore the code

 If you need to debug your extension, setting a breakpoint in your source code is a good way to get started.
 When the breakpoint is hit, the code execution is paused in the debugger.
 You can then use the debugger controls to step through your code.
 You can use the debugging tools to see the values of local variables, and the call stack.
-You can also hover over in-scope variables in source window and see the current values.
+You can also hover over in-scope variables in the source window and see the current values.

 1. Locate the line in your source code and set the breakpoint.
 <br/>For example, you want to set this early in your code after the `initializeAsync()` function call.